cdumay/kser/docs/opentracing.rst

            tasks += DiceLaunch().compute_tasks()
            return tasks

-This will a span with 3x5 tasks in it.
+This will create a span with 3x5 tasks in it.